 Room geometry in action

 One of the first big surprises was how correct the Threshold team had been about the effect of the angled ceiling elements and canted stage sidewall.
-Working musicians intuitively associate low ceilings with the undesirable effect of standing waves that are a normal consequence of close, parallel surfaces.
+Working musicians intuitively associate low ceilings with the sound of standing waves that are a normal consequence of close, parallel surfaces.
 As the ceiling elements were coming into place in Guarneri Hall, the low clearances created a sense of alarm.
 Would a room with a ceiling this low provide desirable acoustic performance?
 The Threshold team was confident that the effect would defy intuition because the ceiling and floor would not be parallel to one another, but rather would be angled to a carefully engineered degree to avoid interference.
 Threshold proved correct: ceiling heights and overall volume in the room have not presented problems.

-Diffusion creates a scatter effect, breaking up sound waves in ways that soften edges and minimize acoustic interference.
-Too little diffusion and a room can sound harsh, cold, and raucous; too much, and sounds become blurry and unintelligible.
+Diffusion creates a scatter effect, breaking up the sound waves in ways that soften edges and minimize acoustic interference.
+Too little diffusion and a room can sound loud and raucous; too much, and sounds become blurry and unintelligible.
 Threshold Acoustic’s design for Guarneri Hall focused on applying just the right amount of diffusion through random-width boards of porous, unfinished walnut on the wall behind the stage, and through large panels of similar material arranged as chevrons on the back wall opposite the stage.
 The contractor waited to install the diffusion elements until after the room was otherwise complete, giving us the opportunity to experience the “before and after” effect in the space.
 The radical positive impact of the diffusion elements was another early surprise.
 When the chevrons on the back wall went up, the room suddenly seemed to become acoustically much larger.

 Surprising versatility and range

 Guarneri Hall was originally imagined for string players, in solo or small ensemble.
 It had seemed impossible to imagine that louder sounds from the piano and voice would be tolerable in a space of this size.
 But both piano and voice have proven to work beautifully in Guarneri Hall.
-Mixed ensembles with as many as 14 musicians have found it manageable.
+Ensembles with as many as 14 musicians have found it manageable.

 Unique Acoustical Intimacy